A selection of Castles in Puglia

 On each corner of the Castle, there are eight towers octagonal-shaped as well.
 The structure has two floors connected with three spiral staircases inserted in like many towers.
 For its masterful architectural details and for its magical charm, the Castle became one of the prestigious Unesco World Heritage Site.

 This Castle is located just 20 minutes away from Andria.
 We suggest you rent a car and enjoy the beautiful landscapes that surround this area.

 Walking on the walls of Aragonese Castle of Otranto will take you back in time through the small narrow streets of a typical medieval village, surrounded by thick layers of stone.

 The construction of the Castle dates back to the end of the 15th century.
 The structure has a trapezoidal shape, with a more extended side facing the sea.
 The Castle continues even in its mysterious underground passages made of tunnels, deep holes.

-We recommend that you start your journey from the waterfront: if you have a car you can park near this area.
-You can reach Otranto also hopping on a train.
+We recommend you to start your journey from the waterfront: if you have a car, you can park near this area.
+You can reach Otranto also by hopping on a train.